-When measures are on the same scale, you should use intraclass correlation coefficient (ICC), which was described by Shrout and Fleiss (1979).
-They identified 6 different ICC estimates for different designs, including having more than 2 raters.
+There are at least 6 different ICC estimates for different designs, including having more than 2 raters.
 These are available in several different libraries:

-The psych library includes ICC1, ICC2, and ICC3.
-The ICC library includes ICCbareF, ICCbare (which is more flexible), and ICCest (which provides confidence regions) for a one-way model (ICC1) The multilevel library which includes ICC1 and ICC2.
-The irr library includes icc for oneway and twoway models, reporting significance tests.
+\ The psych library includes ICC1, ICC2, and ICC3. \ The ICC library includes ICCbareF, ICCbare (which is more flexible), and ICCest (which provides confidence regions) for a one-way model (ICC1) \ The multilevel library which includes ICC1 and ICC2. \ The irr library includes icc for oneway and twoway models, reporting significance tests.